metabase/metabase/docs/users-guide/09-multi-series-charting.md

 1. [**Use the notebook editor to ask a question that involves multiple dimensions**](#using-the-notebook-editor-to-create-a-multi-series-visualization) (or in SQL, if you’re fancy).
 Example: the count of users by region over time.

-2. [**Combining two existing saved questions**](#combining-two-saved-questions)that share a common dimension (like time) on a dashboard.
+2. [**Combine two saved questions**](#combining-two-saved-questions) that share a common dimension (like time) on a dashboard.
 For example, let me see revenue over time and cost over time together.

 ### Using the notebook editor to create a multi-series visualization